 The ensemble Kalman filter (EnKF) and its versatile variants are renowned for their remarkable data assimilation capabilities in diverse domains such as atmospheric, oceanic, hydrologic, biomedical, biologic, and petroleum reservoir systems.
 By providing a platform for thought-provoking presentations and meaningful discussions, the EnKF workshop seeks to foster collaboration among technical experts, practitioners, researchers, and students.
 Together, we will showcase cutting-edge research findings, exchange practical insights, and collectively explore uncharted territories by identifying crucial challenges.
 Join us to deepen your knowledge, expand your network, and contribute to the advancement of data assimilation.

 Venue: June 17 - 19, Solstrand Hotel, Os, Norway

-The EnKF is a data assimilation method was co-invented and has been continuously developed by researchers at NORCE and NERSC.
-In the past two decades, the EnKF and related “ensemble” methods have been established as a school of viable and popular methods for data assimilation in very large models, and have made immense impacts on the advancements of various disciplines and promoted value creations for relevant industries.
+The EnKF is a data assimilation method that was co-invented and has been continuously developed by researchers at NORCE and NERSC.
+Over the last three decades, the EnKF and related ensemble methods, has emerged as a highly effective and widely adopted approach for data assimilation in large-scale models, and have made profound impacts on the advancements of various disciplines and promoted value creations for relevant industries.

 firstname.lastname@example.org if you want to sponsor the workshop.